 Well, you will have to freeze it for 3 hours but it’s idle time, right?!
-You can just make more fudge while you are waiting for the first batch of fudge to settle in the freezer.
+You can just make more protein fudge while you are waiting for the first batch of fudge to settle in the freezer.

 Are you tired of the word “fudge” yet?!
 OK, I will stop saying “fudge”!

-Your teeth will sink into the first fudge square as soon as you cut the slab of this chocolate fudge.
+Your teeth will sink into the first fudge square as soon as you cut the slab of this protein fudge.
 Trust me, you won’t be able to wait longer.
 It will feel like you are piercing through a piece of sweet and creamy chocolate butter.
 Gross, I know!

 I promise I won’t feed you chunks of butter especially when you are trying to look so gorgeous for the upcoming beach season.
 I am and IT IS DAMN HARD!!!

 I know if I was making you slave in the kitchen to create chunks of chocolate butter or solidified condensed milk, you wouldn’t show up here today.
 To test recipes in my lab…iFOODreal’s kitchen lab.